PSLeon24/Reading-Paper-for-CV/README.md

 2. Adversarial Backdoor Attack by Naturalistic Data Poisoning on Trajectory Prediction in Autonomous Driving
 3. Deep Neural Network are Easily Fooled: High Confidence Predictions for Unrecognizable Images
 4. Intriguing Properties of Neural Networks
+5. Towards Evaluating the Robustness of Neural Networks
-5. How Deep Learning Sees the World: A Survey on Adversarial Attacks & Defenses
+6. How Deep Learning Sees the World: A Survey on Adversarial Attacks & Defenses
-6. Are Transformers More Robust Than CNNs?
+7. Are Transformers More Robust Than CNNs?
-7. Robust Physical-World Attacks on Deep Learning Visual Classification
+8. Robust Physical-World Attacks on Deep Learning Visual Classification
-8. Disrupting Deepfakes: Adversarial Attacks Against Conditional Image Translation Networks and Facial Manipulation Systems
+9. Disrupting Deepfakes: Adversarial Attacks Against Conditional Image Translation Networks and Facial Manipulation Systems
-9. Restricted Black-Box Adversarial Attack Against DeepFake Face Swapping
+10. Restricted Black-Box Adversarial Attack Against DeepFake Face Swapping
+11. Intriguing Properties of Modern GANs
+12. Data-free Universal Adversarial Perturbation and Black-box Attack

+# Survey Paper
+1. How Deep Learning Sees the World: A survey on Adversarial Attacks & Defenses